- Yard War (2015) Wendy Lamb Books at Random House

 Kitchings teaches at St. Andrew’s Episcopal School in Ridgeland, Mississippi, and is in his 25th year.
 Currently, he teaches seniors AP English and Creative Writing, but for his first four years he taught fourth graders.
 He and his wife Beth Kitchings and their children live in Ridgeland, Mississippi.

-His first book, Yard War, a young adult novel, was published in 2015 and a sequel called The Tidings Tree will be published by Random House in the spring of 2017.
+His first book, Yard War, a young adult novel, was published in 2015.
 Yard War is a Junior Library Guild Select and a Summer 2015 Okra Pick by the Southern Independent Booksellers Alliance.
-Kitchings participated in the first Mississippi Festival of the Book in Jackson, Mississippi, as a member of the young adult fiction panel .
+Kitchings participated in the first Mississippi Festival of the Book in Jackson, Mississippi, as a member of the young adult fiction panel in 2015.
 His short story Mr. Pinky Gone Fishin’ was published in the collection Tight Lines from Yale University Press

 Kitchings is the nephew of Mississippi writer Barry Hannah.